Downtown Tyler, Texas Attractions, Restaurants and Events

 Named for President John Tyler, the city was established on April 11, 1846 by the Texas Legislature as it also created Smith County.
 Tyler was designated the county seat.

-Downtown Tyler today features numerous historical structures, government buildings and a reviving business district and nightlife.
+Downtown Tyler today is a bustling financial and business center, with numerous historical structures, government buildings and a revived restaurant district and nightlife.

 Tyler Visitor Center